 Overview: Our most popular tour beginning in 1998, provides a great opportunity to experience up close and personal seven National Parks (Zion, Bryce, Capital Reef, Arches, Canyonlands, Mesa Verde, and the Grand Canyon), plus Monument Valley and Antelope Canyon.
 The tour involves driving through 1,900 miles of beautiful mountains, deserts, and mountain valleys, and includes two of America’s most scenic highways.

-This eight-night, nine-day tour includes 8 breakfasts, 2 lunches, and 2 dinners.
+This eight-night, nine-day tour includes 8 breakfasts, 1 lunch, and 2 dinners.
 The tour is loaded with activities that complement the beautiful national parks we visit.
 Key activities include: Large Screen movie at Zion National Park; four-hour Narrow-Gauge Railroad ride from Durango to Silverton, Colorado; a culture awareness visit to the Navajo Village; Navajo-led Monument Valley back-country tour; Navajo-led Antelope Canyon tour; and a float trip down a 10-mile section of the Colorado River.
 Our tour includes many more activities than most tours visiting Southern Utah

 Lodging normally in 3 star hotels.

 Generally, our groups are small with eight to ten passengers.
 When there are more than 10, we normally take a second guide and vehicle.
 We normally use a comfortable modified van, upgraded sound system, DVD, and raised roof for ease of entry.

 We begin and end the tour in Las Vegas and visit the states of Utah, Nevada, Arizona, New Mexico, and Colorado.
 We pass through three Native American reservations as well.
 Our guides are the best in the area.
 They usually are natives of Southern Utah and have a lifetime of stories and insights to draw upon.
 There is no substitute for experience.
 They provide a comprehensive overview of the history, geology, plant life, and culture of the West.